camwestwood/xapi/recipes/video/video-viewed.md

 ```

 ### Verb
 The Verb used in view Statements is [viewed](../vocabulary.md#verbs).
-It denotes the action of the user requesting the resource that the user wishes to view.
+It denotes the action of the user accessing the video.
 It uses the Jisc Profile common entity [VerbA](../common_structures.md#verba).

 #### Entity properties: